VictoKu1/Social-Network-Analyzer/README.md

   - Displays **✓** for valid links and **✗** for invalid links.

 - **OpenAI Integration**
-  - A sample prompt demonstrates how to create a short “personality analysis.”
+  - A sample prompt demonstrates how to create a short "personality analysis."
   - Requires an **OpenAI API key** (set in `.env` or as an environment variable).

+- **Platform-Specific API Integration**
+  - Reliable data fetching using official APIs where available
+  - Automatic fallback to web scraping for unsupported platforms
+  - Rate limiting and error handling for robust operation

 ---